 - 4.10 The methods for calculating the classification of postgraduate awards are provided for each award type based on the classification table above.
 The outcome of this classification calculation is called the average for classification.
-Where 'major/final piece' is referred to, this means the culmination of the students' studies, eg dissertation, major project of design work. - 4.11 Where students have taken a level 6 undergraduate module as part of their programme the module will be marked accordingly to the undergraduate mark descriptors and will be excluded from the calculation.
+Where 'major/final piece' is referred to, this means the culmination of the students' studies, eg dissertation, major project or design work. - 4.11 Where students have taken a level 6 undergraduate module as part of their programme the module will be marked accordingly to the undergraduate mark descriptors and will be excluded from the calculation. - 4.12 Where students are enrolled on an integrated master's programme the undergraduate honours classification method will apply.